Most Read

 Media ownership in Malaysia is concentrated in the hands of a few rich individuals.
 Just half a dozen of these men can call for a meeting and decide among themselves to call off exclusive reporting or shut down entire newsrooms.

-These high-level executives and millionaire owners are not unlikely to care about democracy, protests, illegal logging, deforestation, and civil liberties.
+These high-level executives and millionaire owners are unlikely to care about democracy, protests, illegal logging, deforestation, and civil liberties.

 When we have a monopoly of media ownership, vested interests decide what information reaches the public.
 What the Malaysian public consumes is and will be decided by monopolies or algorithms.